Hidden-Histories/Public-Resources/documentation/CreatingAssetBundles.md

 .
 #### Link your materials to the GameObjects
-The materials still exist in your folder, but your GameObjects in your folder were linked to the materials in the ExampleArtist folder.
+The materials still exist in your folder, but your GameObjects in your folder were linked not to them, but to the materials in the ExampleArtist folder which is now gone.

 Open the Materials folder:
 - Drag the materials one by one onto the names of the corresponding GameObjects in the Hierarchy window.
 - The colors should appear on the respective GameObjects in the Scene window.
 - Notice however that the colors of the Prefabs in the Inspector window are still fuschia.
 The prefabs are no longer "prefabrications" of the GameObjects.
 - Since the asset bundle will consist only of prefabs, we have to replace them all with the new versions.

-Replace all the Prefabs:
+**Replace all the Prefabs:**
 - Open the Prefabs folder
 - **Delete all the prefabs.**
 - Now drag each of your GameObjects into the Prefabs folder one by one to recreate all the prefabs.
-(You have to drag them one by one, you can't drag them all at once.)
+(You can't drag them all at once.)

 .
 ![CreateAssetBundle_dragMaterialToRedcube](images/CreateAssetBundle_dragMaterialToRedcube.png)